agrover/froyo/API.md

 | Bit | Description
 |-----|----------------
-|0-7  |Blockdevice-level failure.
+|0-7  |Block device-level failure.
 Too few valid block devices that make up the Froyodev are present.
-This `u8` indicates how many more devices are needed to start the Froyodev in degraded condition.
+This `u8` indicates how many more devices are needed to start the Froyodev in non-redundant condition.
 |8    |Raid Failure.
 The redundancy layer has failed.
 |9    |ThinPool failure - Meta.
 Something is wrong with the metadata device or its data.
 |10   |ThinPool failure - Data.
 Something is wrong with the thinpool data device.